Table of Contents

 First, this article will look at how large companies end up with massive monitoring budgets.
 We will look at why spending that money is important for them, and then also analyze how those costs can be cut down.

-How and why large enterprises have a $1 million monitoring budget
+How and why do large enterprises have a $1 million monitoring budget

 Being a large company causes inefficiencies, expensive security policies, and costly downtime.
 All of these factors contribute to higher budget requirements for monitoring.